REACH Equity Summer Undergraduate Research Program (RESURP)

 Compared to Whites, Racial and Ethnic Minorities (African Americans, Hispanics/ Latinos, and other minorities are less likely to receive necessary procedures or medications for many conditions, such as heart disease, cancer, diabetes, and HIV.
 As a result, racial and ethnic minorities experience poorer health outcomes and are more likely to die from many of these conditions than whites.
 While differences in factors such as insurance coverage contribute to racial and ethnic disparities in health, research shows that racial and ethnic minorities also receive lower quality healthcare than whites even when they have similar insurance coverage and access to care.
 This suggests that other factors, namely doctors and other clinicians or health care providers that make-up of the healthcare system itself also contribute to poorer health outcomes for minorities.

 The overall goal of the Duke Center for Research to Advance Healthcare Equity is to develop and test ways to improve the quality of care that racial and ethnic minorities receive from doctors and hospitals.
 The Center offers a number of research, education, and training opportunities for students, trainees, and faculty interested in racial and ethnic disparities in health.

 RESURP is an 8- week summer program for rising junior and senior undergraduate students.
-The overall goals of the program are to: increase students’ knowledge of the causes and consequences of racial and ethnic disparities in health; introduce students to basic skills in clinical research and provide an opportunity to conduct a health disparities research project; provide an opportunity for students to shadow Duke faculty in a clinical setting.
+The overall goals of the program are to: increase students’ knowledge of the causes and consequences of racial and ethnic disparities in health; introduce students to basic skills in clinical research, professional development workshops, and provide an opportunity to conduct and present a health disparities research project.

 Through a series of interactive sessions and hands on activities led by REACH Equity Center faculty, RESURP will include the following (and more):

 - Introduction to racial and ethnic disparities in health and their causes, including: social determinants of health (education, income, insurance, housing), the make-up of the healthcare system, and provider beliefs and behaviors related to implicit (unconscious) bias

-- Local community tour to learn how social determinants impact health and contribute to disparities
+- Community tour to learn how social determinants impact health and contribute to disparities